Code-Institute-Submissions/project-6/README.md

   - disabled the default root user for security reasons
 - **Security**
   - added simple firewall for better security
-- **Software and packedges installation**
+- **Software and packages installation**
-  - updated the packedges on the server
+  - updated the packages on the server
   - installed **Python 3**
   - installed python3-venv
 - **Postgres Database**
   - installed Postgres
-  - created new postgres database
+  - created new Postgres database
   - created new user in the database and gave him all privilages
 - **Folders set up**
   - created new dir
   - cloned the repository to the created dir
-- **Virtual Enviroment**
+- **Virtual Environment**
-  - created new venv and actived it
+  - created new venv and active it
   - installed requirements to the venv from **requirements.txt**
 - **Cloud (production) setting**
-  - created .bash_profile and added all neccessary variables to it
+  - created .bash_profile and added all necessary variables to it
   - added try block to seettings.py to look for the cloud setting first
 - **Server set up**
   - migrated to new created database
   - add superuser
   - collected static files
-  - llowed port 8000 (default for Django) to the firewall
+  - allowed port 8000 (default for Django) to the firewall
 - **Gunicorn**
   - deactivated the venv
   - installed **Gunicorn** via pip
   - added gunicorn.socket and gunicorn.service configuration as per **Digital Ocean** documentation
-  - enabled **Gunicorn** socket and chceked for existence of it
+  - enabled **Gunicorn** socket and checked for existence of it
 - **NGINX**
   - installed NGINX
   - created new folder in the project to hold the setting
-  - added NGINX seeting as per documenation and adjust it to the project
+  - added NGINX setting as per documentation and adjust it to the project
-  - added 10Mb max rulle to **NGINX** config to allow users to upload large imgs
+  - added 10Mb max rule to **NGINX** config to allow users to upload large imgs
   - tested NGINX config
   - removed port 8000 from firewall and add new port 80 (*NGINX*)
 - restarted **Gunicorn** and **NGINX**